-DURING CANADA POST STRIKE SAVE $15 ON ORDERS OVER $50, USE DISCOUNT CODE "SHIP"
+EXPECT SHIPPING DELAYS WITH ALL SHIPMENTS DURING POSTAL STRIKE, SAVE $15 ON ORDERS OVER $50, USE DISCOUNT CODE "SHIP"

-DURING CANADA POST STRIKE SAVE $15 ON ORDERS OVER $50, USE DISCOUNT CODE "SHIP"
+EXPECT SHIPPING DELAYS WITH ALL SHIPMENTS DURING POSTAL STRIKE, SAVE $15 ON ORDERS OVER $50, USE DISCOUNT CODE "SHIP"

 About